Welcome to EYFS (Early Years Foundation Stage)! This page has

 The indoor and outdoor environments are continually reviewed – based on staff observation and reflection, and these allow children sustained periods of time to become engrossed in learning.

 We aim to meet children’s desires to: move freely and use all their senses; talk, listen, ask questions and communicate; build and construct; represent and make; role-play; hear stories and imagine.
-Children start each day in their key groups for a taught session, which may focus on English, Maths, PSED or Phonics.
-They then have a healthy snack and drink during which time there are opportunities to explore Communication and Language in key groups.
+In F1 children start each day in their key groups for a taught session, which may focus on English, Maths, PSED or Phonics.
+In F2, they begin their day with a phonics lesson and shared reading.
+They then have a healthy snack and drink during which time there are opportunities to explore Communication and Language.
 They then self-select activities during ‘free-flow’, where they choose whether to play indoors or outside.
 During this time they have access to the wide range of activities and have time to enjoy sustained play and develop deeper thinking.
 They are closely observed and challenged by our experienced and knowledgeable staff, who continuously review each child’s learning and development.

 This high quality learning environment supports children’s confidence and behaviour; social and emotional competence – playing alone, with other children and with adults; Independence – self-selection, being able to find what is needed and to return it; and motivation – self- directed, self-challenged and focused on ideas that matter to them.